dbltnk/rules-exploration/README.md

     * P1 [maximize / minimize] number of cells for species [X] by only making [n] changes in [m] steps (how to prevent brute force solutions)?
     * P1 create [a specific / any] [stable / oscillating / moving] structures (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)
     * P1 Make [N] mutations to a species to get to a specific result
-* P1 detective: what are the rules?
+* P1 CLASSIFICATION: what are the rules?
     * difficulty scaling: increase digits for rules
     * needs a history of random species, otherwise naming is useless
     * identify the [birth / survival] rules for species [X]